Institute of Linguists Educational Trust (IoLET) Diploma in Translation [MODULE 3] CPD

 Students who are currently studying with City, or have studied with City in the past, can sit the exam at City.

-The Institute of Linguists' registration period is 1 May to 31 August.
+The Institute of Linguists' registration period is usually 1 May to 31 August.
 Other exam centres, including City, may have individual deadlines.
 Students at City receive detailed exam information before the registration period starts.

 Please note the following:

-- City University London is unable to offer word processing facilities.
+- City University London is currently unable to offer word processing facilities.

 - City University cannot accept external candidates, but accept former students

 - Exam fees and exam centre fees are incurred by the Institute and by exam centres respectively.
 These fees are not included in the course fees.